-In order to achieve this investment objective, the investment policy of the Fund is to invest in a portfolio of equity securities that as far as possible and practicable consists of the component securities of the MSCI World Minimum Volatility ESG Reduced Carbon Target Index, the Fund's Benchmark Index.
+In order to achieve this investment objective, the investment policy of the Fund is to invest in a portfolio of equity securities that as far as possible and practicable consist of the component securities of the MSCI World TR Index and foreign exchange forward contracts that, as far as possible and practicable, track the hedging methodology of the MSCI World 100% Hedged to EUR Index Net, this Fund's Benchmark Index.
+Currency hedging is carried out under a single hedging programme for the life of the Fund which is implemented using rolling one-month forward contracts.
 The Fund intends to use optimisation techniques in order to achieve a similar return to the Benchmark Index and it is therefore not expected that the Fund will hold each and every underlying constituent of the Benchmark Index at all times or hold them in the same proportion as their weightings in the Benchmark Index.
 The Fund may hold some securities which are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 However, from time to time the Fund may hold all constituents of the Benchmark Index.
-It is intended that the Fund's direct investments will only be in the securities of issuers that comply with the index provider's environmental, social and governance ("ESG") ratings and criteria.